top of page

 Heads and Comfort Systems

-Heating: The boat retains central heating for cold-weather passages with oil and solid fuel systems.
+Libra retains central heating for cold weather passages using both oil and solid fuel systems.

-Rigging: All standing and running rigging was replaced.
-A new self-tacking system was designed for the staysail.
+All standing and running rigging was replaced.
+A new self tacking staysail system was designed and installed.

-Sails: A full new sail set by Schurr Sails was commissioned.
+A full new sail inventory was commissioned from Schurr Sails in Pensacola Fl.

-Centerboards: Libra’s two boards were removed, media blasted, inspected, and fitted with new lifting cables and pins.
+Both centerboards were removed, media blasted, inspected, and refitted with new lifting cables and pins.
+(Main board was constructed new and replaced in 2025)

-Toe Rail: The original toe rail was beyond saving.
-We sourced 20′ lengths of Honduran mahogany in Biloxi, steamed them, and rebuilt the rail to Tripp’s original specs using Libra’s 1969 plans.
+The original toe rail was beyond repair.
+Twenty foot lengths of Honduran mahogany were sourced, steamed, and shaped to rebuild the rail to Tripp’s original specifications using the 1969 plans.

 Specifications